 If you’ve been suffering through painful heel spurs, chances are you’re ready for some relief.
 There are a few different ways of treating this condition (also sometimes called heel spur syndrome), and they obviously depend on the severity of each individual case.
 While some patients can obtain relief with oral anti-inflammatory medication, stretching and regular icing, others will need specially made custom orthotic devices and physical therapy.
 Note: Always consult your doctor before taking any medications.
 Steroid injection around the plantar fascia origin under ultrasound guidance may also ensure that the condition is being treated while avoiding direct penetration injury to the plantar fascia.
 In severe cases, rigid casting of the foot may be necessary.
 Also minimally invasive procedures involving micro debridement with ultrasound of the thickened portion may be necessary.
 After several months of failed conservative therapy, surgical release of the plantar fascia may be done to relieve pain.
 The heel spur may also be removed at the time of surgery is necessary.

 Analyzing Your Case

 It is important to receive a professional evaluation before diagnosing or treating your pain.
-Whether you’re an athlete who’s performance is being affected or someone who just wants to live more comfortably and with less heel pain, our professional staff is ready and willing to you find the solution you’ve been looking for.
-Call our office today at 678-679-3300 to book an appointment with us.
+Whether you’re an athlete who’s performance is being affected or someone who just wants to live more comfortably and with less heel pain, Visit highly experienced podiatrist in Marietta at the Advanced Foot and Ankle Institute of Georgia.
+Contact us now.